plotly/public-health/tutorials/mtcars.md

 To get started, head to Plotly’s [Chart Studio](https://plot.ly/create/) and add your data.
 You have the option of typing directly in the grid, uploading your file, or entering a URL of an online dataset.
 For this tutorial, we'll use the Motor Trend Car Road Tests dataset from the [1974 Motor Trend US magazine](https://gist.github.com/omarish/5687264).

-In this dashboard, each of the six plots have been made with a unique dataset.
-That is, one plot to one dataset.
-Therefore, we have taken the above dataset and created 6 unique sub-datasets.
-Below, is table of the plot / sub-dataset associations:
+In the created dashboard, each of the six plots have been made with a unique dataset.
+That is, one plot to one grid.
+Therefore, we have taken the above dataset and created 6 unique subsets.
+Below, is a table of the plot / dataset associations:

 | Plot | Dataset |
 | -------------- | ------------- |